-This week we look more closely at company financials.
+Look more closely at company financials.

 - Find your company’s profile in Business: Insights Global (BIG).
 Under Company Information,

 - Review Products & Services and Sales & Marketing to see new areas of diversification.
-Filter publication date to last year.
+Filter publication date to the last year.

 2. Find your company’s profile in Mergent Intellect.
 Under Company Details, view the Annual Report.
 This will provide a summary of risks, operations, and possibly a letter to stakeholders.

 Combine your knowledge of the company on topics related to ethics and responsibility.